Feeding Babies and Young Children

 Food allergies

-- Once your baby is six months, you can introduce common food allergens including:
+- Once your baby is six months, begin to introduce common food allergens including:

 - Eggs (both egg white and yolk)